giladbbn2/WalkSensorAPI/README.md

 2. Has working IDE

-3. Affinity to ML tools
+3. Easy integrations to ML tools

-4. High Availability out-of-the-box tools for scaling, replication, sharding and routing
+4. High Availability out-of-the-box simple tools for scaling, replication, sharding and routing

 5. Available as a managed solution on major cloud providers (at what cost?)